VALLARITY

 Conservation efforts are being made to preserve diversity and rare bloodlines!

 With only 7% Diversity, 2 Matrilines and 2 Patrilines: one of each being extremely rare, we believe it is vital to protect the 2 rare lines for the future of the breed.
-While still health testing, hip scoring, annual eye examinations and DNA profiling , we are working on a breeding programme that will see these lines expanding back into the very limited gene pool.
+While still health testing and DNA profiling , we are working on a breeding programme that will see these lines expanding back into the very limited gene pool.

 We are sending our dogs DNA to UC Davis, USA, for diversity testing and Betterbred diagnostic tools.
 This ensures that our mating selections will contribute to the genetic diversity of our breed - which equates to longevity and health.